Statistics Explained

 Severe material and social deprivation rate

 The long-term evaluation of the indicator for severe material and social deprivation rate is not possible because the time series is too short.
-The short-term evaluation for the period 2016 to 2021 shows significant progress towards SD objectives.
+The short-term evaluation for the period 2017 to 2022 shows significant progress towards SD objectives.

 The indicator shows an involuntary lack of necessary and desirable items to lead an adequate life.
 It is defined as the proportion of the population who cannot afford at least 7 of the following 13 deprivation items: (1) pay rent, utility bills, hire purchase instalments or other loan payments, (2) keep their home adequately warm, (3) face unexpected expenses, (4) eat meat, chicken, fish or vegetarian equivalent every second day, (5) a week of holiday away from home, (6) have access to a car/van for personal use, (7) replace worn-out furniture, (8) replace worn-out clothes with some new ones, (9) have two pairs of properly fitting shoes, (10) spend a small amount of money each week on themselves (‘pocket money’), (11) have regular leisure activities, (12) get together with friends/family for a drink/meal at least once a month, and (13) have an internet connection.
 Items 1 to 7 relate to the household level, while the remaining items 8 to 13 relate to the level of the individual.
 Data for this indicator stem from the EU Statistics on Income and Living Conditions (EU-SILC).

-Figure 7: Severe material and social deprivation, EU, 2015–2021 (million people)
+Figure 7: Severe material and social deprivation, EU, 2015–2022 (million persons)

 Source: Eurostat (sdg_01_31)

-A double vertical bar chart showing the severe material and social deprivation rate, by country in 2016 and 2021 as a percentage of the population in the EU, EU Member States and other European countries.
+A double vertical bar chart showing the severe material and social deprivation rate, by country in 2017 and 2022 as a percentage of the population in the EU, EU Member States and other European countries.
 The bars show the years.

-Figure 8: Severe material and social deprivation rate, by country, 2016 and 2021 (% of population)
+Figure 8: Severe material and social deprivation rate, by country, 2017 and 2022 (% of population)

 Source: Eurostat (sdg_01_31)

-People living in households with very low work intensity
+Persons living in households with very low work intensity

-This indicator describes the share of people aged less than 65 living in households where the working age adults aged 18 to 64 worked equal or less than 20 % of their total combined potential work-time during the previous year.
+This indicator describes the share of people aged less than 65 living in households where the working age adults aged 18 to 64 worked equal to or less than 20 % of their total combined potential work-time during the previous year.
 It excludes students aged 18 to 24 and people who are retired according to their self-defined current economic status or who receive any pension (except survivors pension), as well as people aged 60 to 64 who are inactive and live in a household where the main income comes from pensions (except survivors' pension).
 The EU Statistics on Income and Living Conditions (EU-SILC) is the data source for this indicator.

 Source: Eurostat (sdg_01_40)